vijeth8/TED-Talks-Topic-modeling-and-Classification/README.md

 pyLDAvis

-Around 40% accuracy after manually labelling the topics and assigning the document to the topic with maximum weight
+Around 45% accuracy after manually labelling the topics and assigning the document to the topic with maximum weight

-# REPORT: